-Because a subsurface deposit was identified adjacent to P-56-000243, Rincon conducted a Phase II investigation to determine if intact deposits associated with P-56-000243 exist within the project site and to evaluate the significance of the cultural deposits under CEQA.
+Because a subsurface deposit was identified adjacent to P-56-000243, Rincon conducted a Phase II investigation Confidential information removed from public review to determine if intact deposits associated with P-56-000243 exist within the project site and to evaluate the significance of the cultural deposits under CEQA.
 Phase II testing consisted of one test unit (TU), details of which are discussed below.